emberjs/website/source/guides/testing/testing-components.md

 });
 ```

-In our test, we will create a dummy object that receives the action being sent
+In our test, we will create a test double (dummy object) that receives
-by the component.
+the action being sent by the component.

 ```javascript
 moduleForComponent('my-foo', 'MyFooComponent');